UI text style guidelines

 Placeholder text

-Placeholder text is located inside a field box.
-Don't use placeholder text for these reasons:
+Placeholder text is text located inside a field box.
+Avoid placeholder text for these reasons:

-- Placeholder text disappears when the user types in the field straining short-term memory.
+- Placeholder text disappears when the user enters information in the field, which can strain short-term memory.

-- Using both help text and placeholder text can be redundant and clutter up the form.
+- Using both help text and placeholder text is often redundant and clutters up a form.

 - Empty fields catch the eye better than fields with text in them.

-Use help text or a tooltip to provide hints or instructions for filling in the field.
+Instead of placeholder text, use help text or a tooltip to provide instructions or hints for filling in the field.

 Tooltips